lizagne/bristol-shortest-routes/README.md

 PLEASE NOTE: This is definitely still very much WIP, I have loved the challenge, but have realised that I have a lot more learning to do in getting up to scratch with React.
 But I'm determined to do it and will continue on this project to try to complete it as a study tool.

 ## To run the project:
-* NPM and a command line tool is needed
 * git clone this repo
 * run npm i
 * run npm start or yarn start to view on localhost:3000